counternote/counternote/README.md

 Each of those has problems, chief among them is that the only one that doesn’t use numbers is readily confused with a fixed-do Solfège used in half the world.

-By representing pitch in these two different ways up front, Counternote can unambiguously handle stops and chords and *transposing instruments* without muddying the absolute pitch meaning of the tones.
+%%%

-If you play one of these transposing instruments, you’ll want to spend some extra time learning these spans.
-Tones should never be transposed with transposing instruments the way they are with standard notation — B♭ written as C for instance — it’s as close to wrong as Counternote allows.
-Instead, B♭ instruments should use spans centered on B♭, A instruments should use spans centered on A, and so on.
+For transposing instruments, the key center should be set to the instrument, so B♭ instruments should use the key center B♭ and alter the key signature using chords.
 The guitar can also act as a transposing instrument when tuned to a different standard such as E♭ or D, or when capoed up so it’s a good idea to practice them as well.
-But no matter your instrument, learning the tones and the spans will strengthen your ear in complementary ways.

 ### Lux Clock